The New York Times Published A Bombshell Exposé On Film Titan Harvey Weinstein

 Decades of Sexual Harassment Accusations Against Harvey Weinstein via @nytimes. https://t.co/cyxRCEEbub— ashley judd (@AshleyJudd) October 5, 2017

-A reporter at the Times tweeted that Harvey Weinstein is suing the New York Times over the story.
+A reporter at the Times tweeted that Harvey Weinstein is suing the paper of record over the story.
 This was confirmed by the Hollywood Reporter.

 Advertisement